bojanDj/Corona/corona/README.md

 # corona

-A Clojure web application designed to track coronavirus, show statistics and news about it.
+A Clojure responsive web application designed to track coronavirus, show statistics and news about it.
 	Home page presents top 3 news.
 	Search page based on country name inputed (e.g. "serbia") shows statistics about coronavirus in that country and news in that country about virus.
 	Top news and all news show top and all news about coronavirus from all around world.